Alfred Blalock: Working with Vivien Thomas

 While working in Vanderbilt in 1930, Blalock became increasingly busy and had several obligations that kept him from spending much time in the laboratory.
 Because of this, Blalock began searching for a new lab assistant that he would be able to count on to carry out all of his experiments.
-He ended up hiring Vivien Thomas, a young African-American carpenter, as his lab assistant.
+He ended up hiring Vivien Thomas, a young black carpenter, as his lab assistant.
 Although Blalock hired Thomas as a lab assistant, he was officially titled a janitor.
 From Blalock's perspective, Thomas quickly learned how to perform surgical procedures, carry out experiments, and record data for Blalock's research.
-As they got to know each other, Blalock granted Thomas increased independence in the laboratory, something that was very uncommon, especially for an African-American, at that time.
+As they got to know each other, Blalock granted Thomas increased independence in the laboratory, something that was very uncommon, especially for someone black at that time.
 Blalock and Thomas carried out various experiments relating to shock and cardiac output, as well as developing a technique for adrenal transplantation.
 Together, they developed innovative, unheard of techniques such as the transplantation of the kidney to the neck in order to remove the kidney's nerve supply and study the effect on “Goldblatt hypertension”.
 Blalock and Thomas built a strong, though unequal, relationship over the years, somewhat marred toward the end by Blalock's unwillingness to give Thomas full credit for his contribution to their collaboration.